osohq/oso/new-docs/content/any/learn/policies/examples/_index.md

 request, or the environment the application is running in.

-Read on to see how to access contextual information within oso policies.
+Read on to see how to access contextual information within Oso policies.

 ## Sharing Authorization Rules Across Related Resources

-Some applications have common authorization rules that apply to many different types of resources.  oso policies make it possible to share rules across related resource types, and override them as needed.
+Some applications have common authorization rules that apply to many different types of resources.
+Oso policies make it possible to share rules across related resource types, and override them as needed.

-See how to use Resources with Inheritance to implement extensible policies with oso.
+See how to use Resources with Inheritance to implement extensible policies with Oso.

 ## Supporting External and Internal Users

 Applications may have multiple types of users.
-Frequently, internal user accounts for support reps, operations teams, or testing.  oso policies can recognize different user types & apply different rules when necessary, avoiding the need for multiple authorization systems.
+Frequently, internal user accounts for support reps, operations teams, or testing.
+Oso policies can recognize different user types & apply different rules when necessary, avoiding the need for multiple authorization systems.